dsagman/picat/readme_hakank_comments4.md

 ```
 - **Similarly, for a list you will want to use `element(I,List,V )` and not `V #= List[I]`.**

-hakank4: Note that V #= List[I] does not work when I is a decision variable.
+hakank4x: Note that V #= List[I] does not work when I is a decision variable.
 If I is a plain integer you don't need element/3.
-hakank4: Similarly for matrix_element/4: If Path was a list of plain integers you could write it as a list comprehension.
+hakank4x: Similarly for matrix_element/4: If Path was a list of plain integers you could write it as a list comprehension.
+DS: I learned something!
+Edit made.

 - And one more note, look at the giant condition in the `parse` function `foreach`.
 I had originally constructed that with some nested `if` statements, but the conditions take care of that all and the body of the loop is just one statement. *No difference in performance, but it's so cool!*